microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0/Update-MgSecurityCaseEdiscoveryCase.md

     - `[SimilarityThreshold <Int32?>]`: Specifies the similarity level for documents to be put in the same near duplicate set.
 To learn more, see Document and email similarity threshold.
   - `[TopicModeling <IMicrosoftGraphSecurityTopicModelingSettings>]`: topicModelingSettings
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DynamicallyAdjustTopicCount <Boolean?>]`: To learn more, see Adjust maximum number of themes dynamically.
+    - `[DynamicallyAdjustTopicCount <Boolean?>]`: Indicates whether the themes model should dynamically optimize the number of generated topics.
+To learn more, see Adjust maximum number of themes dynamically.
-    - `[IgnoreNumbers <Boolean?>]`: To learn more, see Include numbers in themes.
+    - `[IgnoreNumbers <Boolean?>]`: Indicates whether the themes model should exclude numbers while parsing document texts.
+To learn more, see Include numbers in themes.
-    - `[IsEnabled <Boolean?>]`: Indicates whether themes is enabled for the case.
+    - `[IsEnabled <Boolean?>]`: Indicates whether themes model is enabled for the case.
-    - `[TopicCount <Int32?>]`: To learn more, see Maximum number of themes.
+    - `[TopicCount <Int32?>]`: The total number of topics that the themes model will generate for a review set.
+To learn more, see Maximum number of themes.

 TAGS <IMicrosoftGraphSecurityEdiscoveryReviewTag1[]>: Returns a list of ediscoveryReviewTag objects associated to this case.
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity